SPL-ethz/CAT/README.txt

 Please submit bugs via the Github page:
 -> https://github.com/SPLIfA/CAT (preferably with a screenshot of the (GUI) settings) or submit them to
--> daveo@ethz.ch
+-> ashwinr@ethz.ch
 including again a screenshot or a (zipped) mat file of the CAT(Tube) object that generated the problem.

-Copyright 2015-2016 David Ochsenbein
+Copyright (c) 2015-2016 David Ochsenbein
-Copyright 2012-2014 David Ochsenbein, Martin Iggland
+Copyright (c) 2012-2014 David Ochsenbein, Martin Iggland

 This file is part of CAT.